 Sometimes a little help is all you need to stand up from a seated position.
 A raised toilet seat can add several inches to the height of the seat, making it just that much easier to stand.
 If you need more help, then our idea number 9 can work with the toilet seat to give you even more peace of mind.

 For a little more help, you can opt for adjustable toilet arms to give you the added balance and lift you need to stay independent.
 Combine with the raised toilet seat in number 8 for more support and safety.

 Other General Items and Ideas to Keep the Elderly Safe in Their Own Home

 Tile floors get slippery when they are wet.
 Invest in a few non-skid mats or throw rugs to make sure you never have to negotiate a slick floor.

 Turn the water heater temperature down to 120 degrees to avoid scalding your skin.
 This temperature is hot enough to have a warm, luxurious shower without the fear that you’ll get burned.

 Seeing your way safely means navigating safely.
 Install bright lights in the bathroom, but don’t forget to add some accent lighting along the hallway floor.
 Now you can get from your bedroom to the bathroom safely even on the darkest night.

 Small items can drop and roll, causing trip and slip hazards when they get caught underfoot.
 Reaching for a hand hold only to find it hidden by clutter can cause accidents.
 Make sure your bathroom is clutter-free by utilizing drawers and cabinets.
 Baskets and bins can help organize your toiletries for easy access and safety.

-You deserve a safe and peaceful start to your morning and end to your day.
-Making sure your bathroom is safe and accessible will keep you not only clean and fresh, but living independently and loving it.
+Seniors and others with limited mobility deserve a safe and peaceful start to their morning and end to their day.
+Making sure their bathroom is safe and accessible will keep them not only clean and fresh, but living independently and loving it.

 We offer low price guarantee and free shipping on everything!